 Obstacles and complications lie in the path of every dog bite claim.
 For example, many renters do not carry insurance and many policies contain exclusions for particular dog breeds.
 The animal's owner might also dispute liability.

 Victims who work with a qualified attorney are less likely to have the insurance company place them partly at fault.

 Call us free

-Regardless of the size, severity or complexity of your dog bite claim, contacting a Michigan dog bite lawyers at Keller & Keller's St. Joseph office connects you with one of the state's most experienced personal injury law firms.
-In addition, each of our clients receive our Zero Fee Guarantee, which means you pay nothing until a recovery is mad eon your behalf.
+Regardless of the size, severity, or complexity of your dog bite claim, contacting a Michigan dog bite lawyer at Keller & Keller's St. Joseph office connects you with one of the state's most experienced personal injury law firms.
+In addition, each of our clients receives our Zero Fee Guarantee, which means you pay nothing until a recovery is made on your behalf.

 Call 1-800-253-5537 for a free consultation by phone or use our confidential contact form to submit your information in writing.